Anita Heiss, ed.

 Growing Up Aboriginal in Australia, Black Inc., Melbourne, 2018

 What is it like to grow up Aboriginal in Australia?
 This anthology, compiled by award-winning author Anita Heiss, showcases many diverse voices, experiences and stories in order to answer that question.
 Accounts from well-known authors and high-profile identities sit alongside those from newly discovered writers of all ages.
 All of the contributors speak from the heart – sometimes calling for empathy, oftentimes challenging stereotypes, always demanding respect … Contributors include: Tony Birch, Deborah Cheetham, Adam Goodes, Terri Janke, Patrick Johnson, Ambelin Kwaymullina, Jack Latimore, Celeste Liddle, Amy McQuire, Kerry Reed-Gilbert, Miranda Tapsell, Jared Thomas, Aileen Walsh, Alexis West, Tara June Winch, and many, many more. (blurb)

 The book is reviewed for Honest History by David Stephens.
-Reviews also in Books and Publishing, NT News, Saturday Paper.
+Reviews also in Books and Publishing, NT News, Saturday Paper, Whispering Gums blog.
 There is a panel on the book at the Sydney Writers Festival on 6 May.
 Teaching notes are available.
 Submissions not published in the book.
 Anita Heiss talks to Fran Kelly on ABC RN.
 Another podcast with the editor.